 We’re bringing back our popular series, Meet an Admissions Counselor, where we introduce students and families to a different member of the College Coach admissions team.
 Drop in to see what we’re reading, where we went to school, and our strategies for beginning the college essay.
 As you work with us to find an educational consultant who best fits your needs or the needs of your child, we will help you consider the personality and working styles that will bring out the best in you or your student.
-Today we introduce Julia Jones, who works with students both remotely and in our Newton, MA office.
+Today we introduce Julia Jones, who works with students both remotely and in the Greater Boston area.

-Julia: I was born in NYC, but grew up in Westchester/Rockland Counties (suburbs of NYC).
-Went to high school in Nashville, TN, and then college in Boston.
+I was born in New York City, but grew up in the Westchester/Rockland County suburbs of the city.
+I went to high school in Nashville and to college in Boston.
 I currently live in Southern New Hampshire, with my husband and two very pampered and spoiled cats.

-Julia: B.A. from Brandeis University and M.Ed from Lesley University.
+I received my B.A. from Brandeis University and an M.Ed from Lesley University.

 What did you study?

 My undergraduate major was in French Language and Literature, with a minor in Education.
 I also took a wide range of courses in a lot of different disciplines: psychology, theater, English, American studies, sociology.
 My master’s degree was focused on the arts in education, at Lesley’s Creative Arts in Learning program.